-We will complete JPF production under our USG contract in early 2023, so the future viability of our JPF program will depend on our ability to market and sell the FMU 152 A/B to foreign militaries in direct commercial sales transactions.
+We have completed Joint Programmable Fuze ("JPF") production under our USG contract, so the future viability of our JPF program will depend on our ability to market and sell the FMU 152 A/B to foreign militaries in direct commercial sales transactions.

-Our JPF program continues to wind down as it moves to the end of its lifecycle, reflecting the previously announced decision of the United States Air Force ("USAF") to move from the FMU 152 A/B (the "JPF") (which we manufacture and produce) to the FMU-139 D/B (which we do not manufacture or produce) as its primary fuze system.
-We expect to complete Option 16 of our JPF contract with the USG in the first half of 2023.
-Like the option before it, Option 16 related solely to the procurement of fuzes by or in support of foreign militaries and did not include any sales to the USAF.
+Our JPF program continues to wind down as it moves to the end of its lifecycle, reflecting the previously announced decision of the United States Air Force ("USAF") to move from the FMU 152 A/B (which we manufacture and produce) to the FMU-139 D/B (which we do not manufacture or produce) as its primary fuze system.
+We completed Option 16 of our JPF contract with the USG in the second quarter of 2023, which related solely to the procurement of fuzes by or in support of foreign militaries and does not include any sales to the USAF.
 The USG has indicated that they will not award us any future options, either as direct sales to the USG or indirect sales to foreign militaries through the USG.
 Therefore, the future viability of our JPF program will depend entirely on our ability to market and sell the JPF to foreign militaries in direct commercial sales ("DCS") transactions.
-As of December 31, 2022, our total JPF backlog was \$20.0 million, and we expect to recognize substantially all of the backlog within the first half of 2023.
-We are currently in discussions with two Middle Eastern customers for one or more follow-on orders aggregating a minimum of \$45.0 million that would further extend the life of the program, but there can be no assurance as to the receipt, magnitude and timing of these orders.
-Moreover, any such orders, if received, would be subject to the receipt of all necessary export approvals, licenses and other authorizations, including the receipt of manufacturing authorization from the USG, needed to effectuate the sales, which are subject to political and geopolitical conditions beyond our control.
+As of December 31, 2023, our total JPF backlog was \$54.1 million, up from \$20.0 million at December 31, 2022 as a result of multiple orders received in the fourth quarter.
+We are currently in discussions with one Middle Eastern customer for one or more follow-on orders aggregating a minimum of \$45.0 million that would further extend the life of the program, but there can be no assurance as to the receipt, magnitude and timing of this order.
+Moreover, any such order, if received, would be subject to the receipt of all necessary export approvals, licenses and other authorizations, including the receipt of manufacturing authorization from the USG, needed to effectuate the sales, which are subject to political and geopolitical conditions beyond our control.

-As a result of the inability to successfully market and sell the JPF to foreign militaries in DCS transactions in a timely manner at prices and in quantities that would continue to support production at current levels, in the fourth quarter, we announced a restructuring plan that will lead to the permanent closure of our Orlando, Florida manufacturing facility by the end of 2024.
-We expect to consolidate JPF production in our Middletown, Connecticut, facility during the first half of 2023 as the facility has the potential capacity to deliver against future DCS orders.
+As a result of the inability to successfully market and sell the JPF to foreign militaries in DCS transactions in a timely manner at prices and in quantities that would continue to support production at current levels, in the fourth quarter of 2022, we announced a restructuring plan that will lead to the permanent closure of our Orlando, Florida manufacturing facility by the end of 2024.

+The Company has consolidated JPF production in its Middletown, Connecticut, facility as the facility has the potential capacity to fulfill the requirements for future DCS orders.